gaganhegde/docs/service/service.md

 # Odo Pipelines Service Command

-## Service

 ## Service add

 _Service_add_ command adds a new service to an existing environment.
 Services are logically grouped by applications.
 This command will create an application for the new service if the target application does not exist.
-It outputs resources yaml files, kustomization files, and updated Manifest.
-The following resources are written to filesystem.
+It outputs resources yaml files, kustomization files, and updated Manifest to filesystem.

-* A new service with resources

 ```shell
 $ odo pipelines service add